pegros/PEG_LIST/help/sfpegListCmp.md

 **[lightning-datatable](https://developer.salesforce.com/docs/component-library/bundle/lightning-datatable/documentation)** component limitation.

-For the _CardList_ and _TileList_ modes, any entry in the `menu` property may be dynamically disabled in a similar way.
+For the _CardList_ and _TileList_ modes, any entry in the `menu` property may be dynamically _disabled_ or _hidden_ in a similar way.
 However the `isDynamicMenu` boolean property needs to be explicitly set to `true` in the configuration:
 ```
 ...
 "isDynamicMenu":true,
 "menu": [
     ...
     {
-        "label": "Edit (DML)", "name": "editDml", "iconName":"utility:edit",
+        "label": "Set Reason", "name": "editReason",
         "disabled":{"fieldName":"HasReason__c"}
+    },
+    {
+        "label": "Edit", "name": "edit", "iconName":"utility:edit",
+        "hidden":{"fieldName":"IsTerminated__c"}
     }
     ...
 ]